FedCampus/FedKit_demo_paper/IEEEdraft0/addressing_reviews.md

 ### **Demo Submission Reviews 2**

 > The paper does not discuss how platform differences might affect model
+> performance,

+Because we did not explore that.

-> performance, and the YouTube demo provided is inaccessible.
+> and the YouTube demo provided is inaccessible.

+Fixed by using `hyperref`.

 ### **Demo Submission Reviews 3**